OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_introduction.md

 1. Check that sensors are in good condition and you have selected the best option for the planned mission.
     • BEST: Do two-point calibration ({numref}`two_point_calibration`).
 2. Mount the sensor(s) ({numref}`sensors_integration`).
-3. Configure sensor for deployment ({numref}`Sensor_configuration_for_deployment`).
+3. Configure sensor for deployment ({numref}`sensor_configuration`).
 Make sure your glider is configured to record phase with correct timings.
 4. Keep sensor foil wet at least 8 hours before deployment.
 If it cannot be kept submerged in water, have a wet sponge covering the foil ({numref}`storage_and_cleaning`).
 5. Do two-point calibration shortly before deployment ({numref}`Two_point_calibration_procedure,_optode_example`).
 6. In-situ reference measurements recommended to do, using hierarchy of decreasing quality: